STATE OF ILLINOIS

 The following programs are provided to eligible families whose income is below 200% of the Federal Poverty Level using TANF Block Grant funds or MOE funds (or TANF Emergency Contingency funds).

-- Child Support Pass-Through Payments: Payments made to TANF cash recipients representing the first $50 of child support collected each month, which payments do not affect eligibility for or the level of TANF cash payments.
+* Child Support Pass-Through Payments: Payments made to TANF cash recipients representing the first $100 of child support collected each month for TANF cases with one child and the first $200 of child support collected each month for TANF cases with two or more children, which payments do not affect eligibility for or the level of TANF cash payments.

 The following is provided to families with a dependent child under age 18 who qualify for the Federal Earned Income Tax Credit: